 Trapped Neanderthal Altamura Man Had A “Third Hand”

 Altamura Man was a Neanderthal who lived in southern Italy at least 130,000 years ago.
 His fossilized skeleton was uncovered by a team of cavers in 1993 AD, entombed within calcite mineral deposits in the karst cave system near Altamura, a town in southern Italy.
 Altamura Man, the ancient hunter, represents the most complete and best-preserved Neanderthal skeleton ever discovered.
-But until now his secrets have been locked in time at the bottom of a sinkhole tomb.
+But until recently his secrets were locked in time at the bottom of a sinkhole tomb.

 Targeting Altamura Man’s Ancient Teeth